Ourisia chamaedrifolia: Taxonomy

 Ourisia chamaedrifolia Benth. is in the plant family Plantaginaceae.
 British botanist George Bentham described O. chamaedrifolia in Augustin Pyramus de Candolle's 1846 publication, Prodromus.

 The type material was collected by Scottish-Ecuadorian botanist William Jameson on Pichincha in Ecuador.
-The lectotype was designated by Heidi Meudt and is housed as part of the de Candolle collection at the herbarium of the Conservatory and Botanical Garden of the city of Geneva (Herbarium G).
+The lectotype was designated by Heidi Meudt and is housed as part of the de Candolle collection at the herbarium of the Geneva Botanical Garden (Herbarium G).

 Ourisia chamaedrifolia var. elegans and O. rupicola were both described by French botanist Hugh Algernon Weddell and both are synonyms of O. chamaedrifolia.

 Ourisia chamaedrifolia is one of five species of Ourisia in the Tropical Andes, together with O. muscosa, O. pulchella, O. biflora, and O. cotapatensis.
 All five species are in the herbaceous subgenus Ourisia.
 Of these, O. chamaedrifolia is distinctive in its long, red or orange-red, glabrous, tubular corollas.
 Although the pollination biology of O. chamaedrifolia has not been studied, the colour, shape and vertical orientation of its corollas suggests hummingbird pollination.